 bears a color reproduction of the official symbol of IBRA, in which the four letters form a rectangle of two letters on

 top of two letters, with the whole encircled by the formal name in German.
-But the major part of the card depicts the

 65‐cent U. S. airmail stamp commemorating the flight of the dirigible Graf Zeppelin from Germany to the Americas in